desy-cms/analysis-btagging/test/btag_eff/README.md

 * `mode `: `fh` for fullhadronic, `sl` for semileptonic
 * `year `: year of data; e.g. `2017`
 * `trg  `: `trg` when trigger is used, `notrg` when no trigger is used

+:warning: In `$CMSSW_BASE/src/Analysis/BTagging/test/btag_eff` you need to create a directory called `condor`.
+It is recommended that you create it in `nfs` or a file system, other than `afs`, with large quota.
+Then link that directory in the `btag_eff` directory calling the link `condor`.

 ### Example
 ```bash